nekator/mono/packages/foundations/docs/IDESupport.md

 ## Autocomplete for CSS classes and properties

-You can enable auto-complete of CSS classes(`db-container-color-cyan`)  for `HTML` or `JSX` and custom properties (`var(--db-bg-basic-level-1-default)`) in `.css` or `.scss` files by including `@db-ui/foundations/build/ide`.
+You can enable auto-complete of CSS classes(like e.g. `db-container-color-cyan`)  for `HTML` or `JSX` and CSS Custom Properties (like e.g. `var(--db-bg-basic-level-1-default)`) in `.css` or `.scss` files by including `@db-ui/foundations/build/ide`.

-> **Note:** The contents of the directory shouldn't be included inside your app.
-It's only for autocompletion inside your IDE.
-All values for classes and properties don't reflect the real values.
+> **Note:** The contents of this directory shouldn't be included/referenced inside your app.
+It's only serving as a file containing declarations for autocompletion inside your IDE.
+All values for classes and properties don't reflect the real values, and neither does the CSS selector.
 The correct values my differ based on multiple circumstances like light-/dark-mode or screen-size etc. Therefore, there isn't a 1:1 mapping.

 ### JetBrain IDEs (like.
 IntelliJ IDEA, WebStorm, etc.)